TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/Metric STL Files/Stepper Mount STLs/README.md

 ___

-Flange stacks are same as the stock Merucry one.1, all shims are M5x1 and placed as shown in the image below.
+Flange stacks are same as the stock Mercury one.1, all shims are M5x1 and placed as shown in the image below.

 <img src="../../Images/6mm_Stepper_Mount_Flange_Stack.png" alt="Stepper Mount Bearing Stacks" height="400">

-Countesink the holes marked in red.
+Countersink the holes marked in red.
 Marking them in advanced with a sharpie can help prevent countersinking the wrong holes.
 You only need to countersink 4 of the 6 plates.

 <img src="../../Images/Stepper_Mount_Countersink.png" alt="Stepper Mount Countersink Holes" height="400">